Vyral/base-template/_posts/2018-05-31-how-we-help-our-customers-sell-their-home-by-knowing-the-market.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/451917354&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe>

+&nbsp;

-"How do you feel now that your house is sold?<br>Relieved.
+"**How do you feel now that your house is sold?**<br>Relieved.
 We have a new place to move into and we can pay for it.

-How did Eric get the most our of your home sale?<br>He had a strategy and knew what the market was.
+**How did Eric get the most our of your home sale?**<br>He had a strategy and knew what the market was.
 It was priced just right.

-How did Eric's team go above and beyond the home sale process?<br>He was in constant contact with us and gave us lots and lots of feedback.
+**How did Eric's team go above and beyond the home sale process?**<br>He was in constant contact with us and gave us lots and lots of feedback.

-Do you have any additional comments you'd like to share?<br>I feel like the guidelines and strategy he gave us were really helpful."
+**Do you have any additional comments you'd like to share?**<br>I feel like the guidelines and strategy he gave us were really helpful."